minershive/hiveon-kb/hiveon_asic_faq/general/asic_faq.md

 # What is the Hiveon ASIC?
-This is a custom firmware from Hive OS for Antminer S9, S9i and S9j.
+This is a custom firmware from Hive OS for Antminer S9, S9i, S9j and T9, T9+.

 # What do I get with the firmware?
-* 16.4 TH/s with a standard PSU, 24 Th/s with liquid cooling;
-* 75W/TH with undervolt - energy savings of up to 25%;
 * Speeding up of worn ASIC chips;
 * Manual and automatic selection of voltage and frequencies;
 * Individual fine tuning of frequencies;